scabarrus/scabarrus.com/k8s.webhook/README.md

 A swagger is provided to play with api at following uri: /swagger/index.html

+This microservice should be used only as example, because:
+* No authentication is required to add user,group and role (it's very bad)
+* The microservice is not in https
+* It was written for example and not for production
+* It will be better to use oidc capabilities to manage authentication (perhaps in another repo)

 ### Docker image
 To build the image from docker command:
 ```